 Some traditions acknowledge Kiwa as the first person to set foot on the land.
 Thereafter the area became known as Tūranganui-a-Kiwa (the long waiting place of Kiwa).
 Horouta eventually broke up near Muriwai, south of Gisborne, and was submerged in nearby Te Wherowhero Lagoon.

 Pāoa is also associated with a very famous whare wānanga (school of learning) in Wairarapa, where he and Rongokako were students.
 Pāoa was a master navigator, while Rongokako was capable of giant strides.
 The two learned of beautiful Muriwhenua, who lived in Hauraki (near present-day Thames), and agreed the first to reach her would claim her for his wife.
 Pāoa set off in his waka while Rongokako travelled along the coastline.
 Rongokako stepped from bay to bay, at each place leaving his footprints, which can be seen today – one at Cape Kidnappers in Hawke’s Bay, another at Whangawehi at Māhia, and another at Whāngārā.
 Near present-day Te Puia township Pāoa set a trap (Tāwhiti-a-Pāoa), but Rongakako strode over it to Reporua.
 He next stepped to Horoera and across to Matakaoa Point, then on into the Bay of Plenty and up to Hauraki, where he arrived first and claimed Muriwhenua.

 Eight generations after Pāoa and Kiwa, their descendant Ruapani was the paramount chief of the Tūranga tribes.
 Ruapani had three wives who between them bore 25 children, including sets of twins and triplets.
 He had a great pā, known as Popoia, on the western bank of the Waipāoa River at Waituhi.
-Among those who could claim descent from him were East Coast chief Te Kani-a-Takirau, the Te Heuheu dynasty of Ngāti Tūwharetoa, Ngāti Toa chief Te Rauparaha, Ngāti Kahungunu and Ngāti Te Whatuiāpiti leader Hēnare Tomoana, war leader and prophet Te Kooti, members of Parliament Wī Pere, Sir James Carroll, Sir Māui Pōmare and Sir Apirana Ngata, and many other prominent Māori leaders.
+Among those who could claim descent from him were the East Coast chief Te Kani a Takirau, the Te Heuheu dynasty of Ngāti Tūwharetoa, Ngāti Toa chief Te Rauparaha, Ngāti Kahungunu and Ngāti Te Whatuiāpiti leader Hēnare Tomoana, war leader and prophet Te Kooti, members of Parliament Wī Pere, James Carroll, Māui Pōmare and Apirana Ngata, and many other prominent Māori leaders.